leknaat/hacker-how-content/content/web-developer/resources/importExport.md

 ## Why export and import?

 You can write all your code in one giant file.
 It will work, but it just gets confusing once you have a 3000 line file.
-In general we like to have files which are less than 2 screen heights.
+In general we like to have files which are less than 2 screens high.

 This is only to help human beings understand what the hell is going on.
 Javascript doesn't care if you break it up, because it's a computer.